Neurodiagnostics Market Forecast

 - Ambulatory Care Centers: High-quality care at low cost compared to hospitals and surgical centers is projected to propel the market.

-- Research Laboratories & Academic Institutes: This segment is expected to grow significantly, owing to the rising research activities.
+- Research Laboratories & Academic Institutes: The Neurodiagnostics market segment is expected to grow significantly, owing to the rising research activities.

 - Americas: Americas was the largest regional market in 2018, owing to the increasing adoption of high end neurodiagnostic systems and increasing prevalence of neurological disorders.
 For instance, according to a report by Alzheimer’s Association, approximately 5.1 million people in the US suffer from Alzheimer’s disease in 2012, and by 2020, the population is likely to reach over 16 million with one new case appearing in every 33 seconds.
 Thus, the increasing occurrences of neurological diseases along with the presence of major players in the region, are likely to strengthen its position in the American neurodiagnostic